Alpine Academy: Language Arts

-We put labels around the room, leave pencils and paper in the playhouse, and set up reading and writing areas.
-We practice reading the morning message, the daily schedule, and weekly job list.
-We read books, sing songs, recite poems, and make up our own stories.
-The students love having opportunities to practice reading and writing.
+Besides teaching phonemes and sight words, we create literacy-crazy classrooms.
+We leave pencils and paper in the playhouse.
+We label everything.
+We practice reading the daily schedule, the student job list and the morning message.
+We sing songs, recite poems and make up our own stories.
+The students love having all these opportunities.

 Click on the above video to hear little Chloe spell her name!